sebastienros/jint/README.md

 - The recommended branch is __main__, any PR should target this branch
 - The __main__ branch is automatically built and published on [MyGet](https://www.myget.org/feed/Packages/jint).
 Add this feed to your NuGet sources to use it: https://www.myget.org/F/jint/api/v3/index.json
 - The __main__ branch is occasionally published on [NuGet](https://www.nuget.org/packages/jint)
-- The 3.x releases have more features (from es6) and is faster than the 2.x ones.
-They run the same test suite so they are as reliable.
-For instance [RavenDB](https://github.com/ravendb/ravendb) is using the 3.x version.
-- The 3.x versions are marked as _beta_ as they might get breaking changes while es6 features are added.